Jotwyn/ios.sideload.info/Guides (NOT WEBSITE)/Signer/Jailed/AltStore.md

 2. Go to General.
 3. Scroll to VPN & Device Management.
 4. Open it and you will find a developer application.
 5. Click on it.
-Once opened,
+Once opened, click "Verify App".